safoorsafdar/safoorsafdarcom/content/posts/source-code-continues-integration-of-mendix-application-with-gitlab-pipeline/index.md

 👆 What is happening here?

 * `image` git client docker-in-docker based image.
-* Script to clone the git repository is pretty familiar and it will only download a single branch based on the variable `GIT_REPO_BRANCH`.
+* Script to clone the git repository is pretty straight forward and it will only download a single branch based on the variable `GIT_REPO_BRANCH`.

 ## Merge the changes from Mendix Team Server to the Gitlab repository